benjamn/ast-types/README.md

 });
 ```
 Within the callback function, `this` is always an instance of a simple
-`Path` type that has immutable `.node`, `.parent` and `.scope` properties.
-In
+`Path` type that has immutable `.node`, `.parent`, and `.scope`
-general, `this.node` refers to the same node as the `node` parameter,
+properties.
+In general, `this.node` refers to the same node as the `node`
-`this.parent.node` refers to the nearest `Node` ancestor,
+parameter, `this.parent.node` refers to the nearest `Node` ancestor,
-`this.parent.parent.node` to the grandparent, and so on. `this.scope` represents
+`this.parent.parent.node` to the grandparent, and so on.
+These `Path`
-the scope for which `this.node` is found in.
-These `Path` objects are created
-during the traversal without modifying the AST nodes themselves, so it's not a
+objects are created during the traversal without modifying the AST nodes
-problem if the same node appears more than once in the AST, because it will be
+themselves, so it's not a problem if the same node appears more than once
-visited with a distict `Path` each time it appears.
+in the AST, because it will be visited with a distict `Path` each time it
+appears.

+Scope
+---

+The object exposed as `this.scope` during AST traversals provides
+information about variable and function declarations in the scope that
+contains `this.node`.
+See [scope.js](lib/scope.js) for its public
+interface, which currently includes `.isGlobal`, `.getGlobalScope()`,
+`.depth`, `.declares(name)`, `.lookup(name)`, and `.getBindings()`.

 Custom AST Node Types
 ---